ibm-cloud-docs/monitoring/monitor/monitoring.md

 You can monitor your infrastructure, and the applications that run on it with the {{site.data.keyword.mon_full_notm}} service.
 You can request a capture to analyze what happens in a node during a time frame.
 {:shortdesc}

 First, you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.
-Then, you configure Sysdig agents for your metrics sources.
+Then, you configure monitoring agents for your metrics sources.
 After the sources are configured, you can view, monitor, and manage data through the service's web UI.

 Data for default metrics is automatically collected.
 You can configure custom metrics and add labels to those metrics to describe their characteristics.
 Data for these custom metrics is also automatically collected.